Fairytales and Creativity - Nordic Childhoods (BLH3250, BLH3330)

 Admission requirements

-This course is designed to offer a full-time study programme for students at Early Childhood at Social Education and Teachers Education.
-To apply for this course you must have completed at least two years of your undergraduate degree at your home institution.
-Interested students from other related academic areas are also welcome to apply.
+This course is designed to offer a full-time study programme for students in Early Childhood, Social and Teacher Education.
+To apply for this course, you must have completed at least two years of your undergraduate degree at your home institution.

 How to apply